This week, the technology headlines have been dominated by Pokemon Go.

 With a CCTV system you can keep an eye on your business 24/7, so if anything happens – you’ll know straight away.
 Combine this with an intruder alarm that can be set zonally, and access control for those particularly valuable rooms, and you’ll begin to nullify this new security risk for businesses.

-To protect your business, get a free site survey from our engineers so we can devise a security solution that’s tailored to your needs, just fill out the form below.
+To protect your business, get a free site survey from our engineers so we can devise a security solution that’s tailored to your needs, give us a call today.